jaywink/ansible-letsencrypt/README.md

 ### Author Information

-Jason Robinson - mail@jasonrobinson.me - https://iliketoast.net/u/jaywink - https://twitter.com/jaywink
+Jason Robinson (@jaywink) - mail@jasonrobinson.me - https://iliketoast.net/u/jaywink - https://twitter.com/jaywink

+Special thanks to Stefan Grönke (@gronke) for his work on expanding this role.

-See CONTRIBUTORS for wonderful people who have expanded the role <3
+See CONTRIBUTORS for a full list of contributors.